 Most of us remember to count our usual blessings from God, especially at times like Thanksgiving.
 But here are at least eight unexpected blessings we could overlook.
 You could probably list even more.
 Let me explain:

 For the last few years, my husband and I have been systematically sorting through every closet, every drawer, and every space in our home.
-(Actually it seems like we’ve been re-organizing all our married lives).
+(Actually, it seems like we’ve been re-organizing all our married lives).
 I have been trying to fulfill a long-time promise to him to declutter and organize our home more efficiently.
 And that’s a hard task for a sentimental collector like me.
-We also included a bit of redecorating.
+We also included a bit of redecorating not too long ago.

 But love has a way of breaking down your defenses, and God has a way of reminding you of your promises.
 It means putting other things on hold to accomplish the task.
 Adding redecorating to the process always helps.
 Ah, creativity!

 Still, there have been times when I wanted to give up.
 The task seemed endless.

 We finally struck a compromise: I would weed out if my husband would reorganize what was left.
 Ouila!

 Several years ago, our garage sale was so huge, our neighbor left a message on our phone saying, You’re not moving, are you?
 After staring at those merchandise-filled tables for two days, I wondered why I ever kept that baggage in the first place.
 When that sale ended, we even toted 11 boxes full of discards to a nearby charity.
 Surely no more need for garage sales!

 But we’ve had more since then.
 Where does this “stuff” come from, anyway?
 Each time we both agree it will be the last one.
 Ha!
 Would you believe it’s happening again this weekend?
 Another garage sale!